An Empirical Study of Political Control Over Immigration Adjudication

 Date Written: March 25, 2019

-Immigration reform plays a central role in the Trump Administration’s political agenda.
-This Article presents the first comprehensive empirical assessment of the extent to which Immigration Judges (IJs), the administrative officials charged with adjudicating whether a given noncitizen will be deported from the country, decide cases on the basis of an Administration’s political preferences rather than an independent assessment of the legal merits of a given case.
+Immigration plays a central role in the Trump Administration’s political agenda.
+This Article presents the first comprehensive empirical assessment of the extent to which immigration judges (IJs), the administrative officials charged with adjudicating whether a given noncitizen will be deported from the United States, may be influenced by the presidential administration’s political preferences.

 Keywords: immigration, administrative law, agency adjudication, presidential administration